 You know you’ve made it when you can live off your money’s interest.
 You have so much money you don’t use that others pay you to borrow it.
 You do nothing and earn enough to never have to work again.

 Not only that, but none of your future generations will ever have to work either.
-If you keep reinvesting in this miracle, you can take better care of those you love or increase your lifestyle.
+If you keep reinvesting in this miracle, you can take better care of those you love AND upgrade your lifestyle.

 Besides, interest-only retirement is one of the slowest ways to progress financially.
 It may not make sense unless you invest in something with more upside potential: a business, some stocks, maybe real estate.